-K'taka: BSY govt places border districts under coronavirus surveillance
+Karnataka: BSY govt places border districts under coronavirus surveillance

 District Health Officer Ramakrishna Rao said that the Mangaluru Airport officials have been instructed to report any case of symptoms of the disease.

-Besides this, an isolation ward with ten beds also set up at the government Wenlock Hospital.
+Besides this, an isolation ward with ten beds also set up at the Government Wenlock Hospital.